MINUSCA

 The current Special Representative of the Secretary-General and head of MINUSCA is Valentine Rugwabiza of Rwanda.

 The top 3 countries contributing the most personnel are Rwanda, Bangladesh and Pakistan.

+MINUSCA takes part in police and paramilitary actions in areas without clearly defined institutions of state.

 History

 The Séléka militia staged a rebellion in 2013 that led to the end of François Bozizé's regime in the Central African Republic.
 The Séléka's continued heinous crimes in Central African Republic led to worsening conditions in Central African Republic, which then evolved the conflict from government resistance into a religious conflict.
 Information was later found that the Séléka was a Muslim group committing human rights violations against their predominantly Christian country.
 A Christian militia then formed, calling themselves the Anti-Balaka, to fight against the Séléka.

 The Central African Republic began to weaken as the conflict continued, with an incline in mortality and a decline in life expectancy, which attributed to increasing rates of preventable and treatable diseases.
 The conflict also resulted in 320,000 people fleeing to neighboring countries, including Chad and Democratic Republic of Congo, and as of 2017, left approximately 600,000 people internally displaced.

 In 2017, Vietnam made history by sending peacekeepers to join MINUSCA after the country participated in its first peacekeeping operation in South Sudan.